 This course meets MN Transfer Goal Areas 3 and 10 - Natural Sciences and People and the Environment.
 This introductory course surveys the processes that shape our planet and examines the Earth's structure and the fundamental interactions between its systems such as atmosphere, water, landscape, biologic processes, and human activities.
 The course introduces the principles of environmental science to understand the interactions of systems and cycles, feedback mechanisms, modes of system change, and the human environment using case studies.
 The course is intended for an audience of both Environmental Science majors and non-science majors who are interested in learning about how the Earth works, how the Earth changes, and how that relates to human society.

 Student Learning Outcomes

-- grasp the scientific principles underlying the basic phenomena of environmental change
+- Define the principles of environmental sustainability.

 Please see eServices for section availability and current pre-req/test score requirements for this course.